 Our Hardwood Swamp area is the only ecological community of its kind on our property and is not commonly found in the urban landscape of Milwaukee County.
 Uncommon in this region even prior to European settlement, today it is estimated that less than 1% of southeastern Wisconsin could be classified as this habitat type.
 Southern hardwood swamps are characterized by their seasonally high-water tables that usually dry out by late summer and are located in basins not associated with major rivers.
 The spring floods are essential breeding habitat for amphibians, such as blue-spotted salamanders and many frog species.
 Hardwood swamps also provide food, cover, and breeding habitat for migratory birds, including Veery, Wood Thrush, Wilson’s Warbler, and American Woodcock, birds of conservation priority at Schlitz Audubon.

-Located between Brown Deer Road and the West Meadows loop, for many years most visitors would likely have overlooked this area, as it had been colonized by highly invasive reed canary grass.
+Located between Brown Deer Road and the West Meadows Loop, for many years most visitors would likely have overlooked this area, as it had been colonized by highly invasive reed canary grass.
 The recent loss of three ash species due to emerald ash borer makes restoration a current priority.
-The invasive species have already been removed and restoration planting will begin in May.
+The invasive species have already been removed and restoration planting is taking place.

 Invasive Species Removal

-Volunteers and staff will begin removing invasive species this summer.
-Volunteers are vital in the battle against Garlic Mustard and Dame’s Rocket, which are the focus of removal in 2021.
+Volunteers and staff also remove invasive species in the summer.
+Volunteers are vital in the battle against Garlic Mustard and Dame’s Rocket, which are our current focus.
 Removing invasive species and planting native ones are just some of the ways to improve the Center throughout the seasons.

 Drew trains new volunteers in basic tree and plant identification.
 Then, they are put to work shearing and treating invasive species that exist alongside desirable species.
 This precision work is important because native species need space to grow.
 The team works together to identify the plants to be sure that the invasives are correctly identified and removed.